jbossdemocentral/3scale-api-workshop/README.md

 ### Agenda

+A rough agenda for the workshop looks like this:

 * Red Hat 3scale API Management Overview: 20 mins
 * Workshop Overview: 10 mins
 * Labs: 3hrs

+### Slides

 ### Labs